ScottHodg/Projects-in-progress/README.md

 Deployment: Containerize the prediction engine using Docker and deploy it as a microservice (similar to how SageMaker endpoints work).

 # 6. Retail/E-commerce Demand Forecasting #todo
-Idea: Predicting inventory needs for a small business using public "Brazilian E-Commerce" datasets or simulated Shopify data.
+Idea: Predicting inventory needs for a small business using public E-Commerce datasets or simulated Shopify data.

 MLOps/ETL Component: * Storage: Mimic a "Lakehouse" by using DuckDB or SQLite to store transformed tables.